Raunds: Culture

 Raunds holds an annual music festival over a weekend in early May.
 Events include: rock, jazz and folk concerts starring nationally and internationally known artists, performances by Raunds Community Choir and Raunds Temperance Band, song and tune sessions, dancing displays, a ceilidh and an annual youth dance competition.

 Raunds Music and Drama Society (MADS) holds several stage performances throughout the year.

 The town holds a Christmas festival in the square.
 Continental markets are held annually to celebrate neighbouring countries.

 Woodbine Working Men's Club (1901-2005) and the Conservative Club (1920 to date) have offered community and recreational facilities.

 For the past few years, an annual beer festival has been held at the cricket club.
 This features a range of local beers and ciders, as well as traditional world beverages, accompanied by local music artists.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.

+The town’s local radio stations are BBC Radio Northampton on 103.6 FM, Heart East on 96.6 FM and Smooth East Midlands (formerly Connect FM) on 97.2 FM.

+Local newspapers are the Northampton Herald & Post and Northamptonshire Telegraph.

 Sport and leisure

 Football

 Raunds Town F.C. are at Kiln Park and play in the United Counties League.
 As well as the first team, they also have reserve, women's and youth teams.

 Raunds Tigers F.C. focus on junior football and have several youth teams.